I am a dual degree candidate for PhD in Political Science and a Master's in Statistics at the University of Michigan.

 -

-1. Economic Origins of Out-Group Hostility
+1. Economic Origins of Exclusionary Attitudes

 2. Endogenous Central Bank Reform in Autocracies